michaelandrefraniatte/michaelandrefraniatte/README.md

 My works are in repositories with SDK and programs.
 https://github.com/michaelandrefraniatte?tab=repositories

-Exclusive copyrights and intellectual properties of Michael Andre Franiatte ©1999-2024.
+My works are under copyrights and intellectual properties of Michael Andre Franiatte ©1999-2024.
 https://docs.github.com/en/site-policy/github-terms/github-terms-of-service

 "You're under no obligation to choose a license.
 However, without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work."